WalterCouto/D2CE/d2s_File_Format.md

 | 3   |   0+   | If player has an Iron Golem, a sigle [item](#single-item-layout)                 |

 #### Single Item Layout
+Each item starts with a basic 14-byte structure.
+Many fields in this structure are not "byte-aligned" and are described by their bit position and sizes.
+If item is socketed, then following the item are the socketed items.

 |Bit<br>'71' - '96'|Bit | Size | Desc                                                   |
 |-----------|----|------|--------------------------------------------------------|
 |  0        |    | 16   | "JM" (separate from the list header)                   |